RegexSolver/regexsolver/README.md

 ### RegularExpression

 `RegularExpression` is used to directly build, manipulate and analyze regular expression patterns.
-Not all the set operations are available, for more advanced operation such as intersection, subtraction/difference and complement it is necessary to convert in to a `FastAutomaton` with the method `to_automaton()`.
+Not all the set operations are available, for more advanced operation such as intersection, subtraction/difference and complement it is necessary to convert into a `FastAutomaton` with the method `to_automaton()`.

 #### Build
 | Method | Return | Description |